jrp244/byu-cs324/hw-manhunt/README.md

  - `q`: quit

 Now read through the man page for `man`, especially the sections on "SYNOPSIS", "DESCRIPTION", "EXAMPLES", "OVERVIEW", and "OPTIONS".
-And look closely at the `-f` and `-k` options, which will be useful in the next section.
+Look closely at the `-f` and `-k` options, _which will be useful in the next section_.

 ## Questions